-Junior employees get tailored guidance and advice from a senior employee.
+- One-on-one: Junior employees gain tailored guidance and advice from a senior employee.

 Employee resource group

-A more experienced member of an ERG helps a newer member adjust to the company culture.
+- One-on-one: A more experienced employee resource group (ERG) member helps a newer member adjust to the company culture.

-A group of senior members shares their experiences and advice with junior members.
+- Group: Senior members share their experiences and advice with junior members.

-An executive host a Q/A to share how they grew their career.
+- Reverse: An executive hosts a virtual Q&A to share how they grew their career.

-Diverse employees pair with a senior employee to discuss how to grow their career.
+- Group: Diverse employees pair with a senior employee to discuss how to grow their careers.

-A woman of colour shares what it’s like to be a minority with a white executive.
+- Reverse: A woman of color shares what it’s like to be a minority with a white executive.

-A junior diverse employee matches with several senior employees to discuss the experience of minorities at work.
+- Mosaic: A junior diverse employee seeks out conversations with several senior employees to discuss the experience of minorities at work.

 High potential employee program

-A middle manager matches with a high-potential employee to be groomed for a leadership role.
+- One-on-one: A middle manager matches with a high-potential employee (HiPo) to be trained for a leadership role.

-A senior manager pairs with high-potential employees interested in developing their leadership skills.
+- Group: A senior manager pairs with high-potential employees interested in developing leadership skills.

-A HiPo employee shares with an executive how to retain high performers.
+- Reverse: A HiPo employee shares how to retain high performers with an executive.

-New employee pair with a mentor who helps them acclimate to the company culture.
+- One-on-one: A new employee pairs with a mentor who helps them acclimate to the company culture.

-A more experienced colleague mentors a group of new employees on how to grow.
+- Group: A more experienced colleague mentors new employees on how to grow.

 Learning and Development initiative

-Leaders and employees meet for 30 minute to development specific skills or knowledge.
+- Flash: Leaders and employees meet for 30 minutes to develop specific skills or knowledge.

 New manager training

-A group of new managers are assigned discuss how to manage successfully.
+- Group: A group of new managers is assigned to discuss how to manage successfully.

-A new managers connect with executives for quick leadership development sessions.
+- Flash: A new manager connects with executives over quick leadership development sessions.

 - Mosaic: A new manager meets with senior management for leadership lessons while networking with other new managers in an internal Slack channel.